laminas/laminas-form/doc/book/collections.md

 Often, forms are not completely static.
-In our case, let's say that we don't want only two categories, but we want the user to be able to add more at runtime. zend-form enables this capability.
+In our case, let's say that we don't want only two categories, but we want the user to be able to add more at runtime. laminas-form enables this capability.
 First, let's see what it generates when we ask it to create a template:

 ![Collection dynamic elements template](images/collections.dynamic-elements.template.png)